hbyunzai/yelon/packages/bis/docs/interceotpr.en-US.md

 ---
 order: 4
-title: Yunzai interceptor
+title: Yunzai Interceptor
 type: Documents
 ---

--1.
-After initialization, you need to use an interceptor to implement the function of mixing `token` into each `request header`
+- 1. After initialization, you need to use an interceptor to implement the function of mixing `token` into each `request header`
--2.
-The interceptor realizes unified handling of request errors -3.
+- 2. The interceptor realizes unified handling of request errors -3.
 After using `YzStartupService`, you must pair with `YzDefaultInterceptor`

 ## How to use